Vital Role Of DNA Maternity Testing In Kenya

-Introduction To Maternity Testing
+Introduction To DNA Maternity Testing

 Maternity tests are similar to paternity tests but are used to determine the biological mother of a child.
 Maternity tests are less common than paternity tests because the maternal relationship is usually established at birth.
 However, there are situations where maternity testing may be necessary, such as in cases of adoption, surrogacy, or when questions arise about biological maternity.